levon-m/microloop/README.md

-# μLoop: Live Performance Looper/Sampler
+# μLoop

-MIDI-synced micro-looper with effects, inspired by the French House and Electro sounds of *Ed Banger Records*
+μLoop is a hardware looper/sampler quantized to external MIDI clock, inspired by the French House and Electro sounds of *Ed Banger Records*.

 ![MicroLoop Hardware](media/microloop.jpg)